HORSEBACK ARCHERY COURSES

 Well done guys....keep flying the flag!

-International Horse Archery Championships, here at the centre - Sweden v GB - June 15th/16th 2013.
+International Horse Archery Championships, were held here at the centre - Sweden v GB - June 1st and 2nd 2013.

 Firstly, a bit about Horseback Archery!